JOB-PORTAL

 Portal pracy

-We examine whether adding a battery storage system (BESS) to your PV project is technically, grid-wise, and permitting-wise feasible – and which sizing is most economically viable.
+We assess whether adding a battery energy storage system (BESS) to your PV project can be implemented from a technical, grid-related, and permitting perspective—and which system sizing makes the most economic sense.

 Inquire NowLearn more

-Co-Location: Is a battery storage system worthwhile for your PV project?
+Co-location: Is a battery storage system economically attractive for your PV project?

-With battery storage systems, PV power generation can now be better adapted to market and grid realities.
-Surpluses can be temporarily stored instead of curtailed, and an existing grid connection is utilized more efficiently.
-Especially against the backdrop of scarce connection capacities and increasing grid bottlenecks, flexibility becomes a decisive project factor – and co-location a pragmatic option for implementing projects more economically and investably.
+Today, battery storage makes it possible to align PV power generation more effectively with market and grid realities.
+Surplus energy can be stored instead of being curtailed, and an existing grid connection can be used more efficiently.
+Especially against the backdrop of scarce connection capacity and growing grid congestion, flexibility becomes a key project factor—and co-location a pragmatic option to implement projects in a more economical and bankable way.

-This is precisely where we come in: In our Co-Location Potential Analysis, we individually and project-specifically examine the grid- and permitting-related as well as technical framework conditions for expanding PV to co-location with BESS.
-We evaluate several design variants, transparently calculate the economic viability, and derive a clear recommendation for your next steps.
-We consider the hybrid system as a unit or evaluate the BESS expansion separately.
+This is precisely where we come in: In our Co-Location Analysis, we perform an individual, project-specific review of the grid- and permitting-related as well as technical boundary conditions for expanding a PV project into a co-located PV + BESS system.
+We assess several design variants, calculate the economics transparently, and derive a clear recommendation for your next steps.
+In doing so, we either consider the hybrid plant as a single unit or evaluate the BESS extension separately.

 Co-Location Battery Storage